luk27official/cryptoshow/README.md

 To toggle the maintenance mode, create/delete the `./frontend/maintenance/maintenance.flag` file (the file can be empty).

+## Monitoring

+After setting up the monitoring credentials (see Deployment), you can access the monitoring services via `localhost/grafana` and `localhost/flower`.

 ## TLDR

 `docker-compose --profile <gpu/cpu> up --build`, `localhost:80/443`